 One complaint is that they were so rushed, they didn’t carefully put back the insulation and so we could actually feel a draft!
 We had them take down the drywall again and fix it.

 Getting all four windows done was quite the experience because they were everywhere!
-Both bedrooms, my office, and the master bedroom.
+Both bathrooms, my office, and our bedroom.
 I can see why people like to leave the house during a process like this, but I really wanted to be here for quality control – and it’s a good thing I was.